 How are we now?
 My son has been doing well in his school, but still he has been struggling to find a fruitful friendship; my daughter has lost all her enthusiasm to cultural activities, which she was very fond of back in Bangladesh.
 And I feel like a fish out of water because the society I live in does not have the things I write about.
 I depend entirely on online newspapers and social media for information.
 As a result, my writing now lacks the observation, which was at one time the main source of my writing.
 It lacks liveliness and spontaneity.
 I think most of the bloggers and writers have been having the same problem.
 We know that we have to go on with this writing until the day comes.
 However, I cannot hope that the day will come in a near future.

-Ratan K. Samadder came to Norway as an ICORN guest writer.
+Ratan K. Samadder is an ICORN guest writer, living in Norway.

 More Posts From this Author: